willuhmjs/Salutation/README.md

 ## Installation

+1. Download the latest release from the [releases page](https://github.com/willuhm-js/salutation/releases).
-1. Edit the `config.ts` file in `src/config.ts`
+2. Edit the `config.ts` file in `src/config.ts`.
-2. Build and run using:
+3. Build and run using:

 ```bash
 yarn